smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 The initial workload in order to implement this high level interface is expected to be quite high.
 Once implemented it is expected that developers will be able to implement SDL into their apps in less time than they would need today.
 At the end the maintenance of the high level interface may be lower compared to the counterproposal for different reasons.

 The block type `SDLOverlayControllerCompletionHandler` does not return the presented overlay instance.
 The best practice for overlays follows `UIAlertController` using local variables.
 See [`UIViewController.presentViewController:animated:completion:`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621380-presentviewcontroller) and [Objective-C Working with Blocks](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithBlocks/WorkingwithBlocks.html).
 The reason for not returning the presented overlay in the block is to avoid the pain of dealing with `__kindof` and casting back from the base class to the sub class.
-With that a potential downside may happen if an app developer stores the presented view controller in a strong property which may cause a temporary retain cycle to `self` during presentation.
-This temporary retain cycle is acceptable as it is automatically released therefore it will not cause any problems within the app.
-The gain of avoiding casts and `__kindof` for *every* usage is higher than the rare and hypothetical case of a developer storing the overlay instance in a strong property especially as it is automaically released after the end of the presentation or after a disconnect.
+With that, a potential downside may happen if an app developer stores the presented view controller in a strong property which may cause a temporary retain cycle to `self` during presentation.
+This temporary retain cycle is acceptable as it is automatically released, therefore it will not cause any problems within the app.
+The gain of avoiding casts and `__kindof` for *every* usage is higher than the rare and hypothetical case of a developer storing the overlay instance in a strong property, especially as it is automatically released after the end of the presentation or after a disconnect.
 Last The proposed way follows existing practice.

 This proposal mimics the native UI API.
 Compared to the counterproposal this proposal is not that close to the native UI kit experience.
 On the other side some SDL specific APIs can be easily abstracted and integrated into the rest of the high level interface.